Edd12321/evct/README.md

 |------------------|-------------------------------|
 |:set linum        | Enables/disables line numbers |

+# Installation guide

+## *NIX (Text-mode & GUI)
+Clone the repo, and compile main.cpp.
+Install the `tk` package via `pip`.
+You can now run both the GUI and the text-only version of evct.

+## Win32/Text-mode
+Clone the repo, and compile main.cpp.
+You will have a binary that already works out of the box.

+## Win32/GUI
+If you want to be able to use the GUI, install [cygwin](https://www.cygwin.com).

+Open Cygwin, and install all packages necessary for running python/compiling C++ (but make sure you're using the Cygwin version of GCC, not any other compiler/MinGW GCC).

+Add Cygwin to your %PATH% environment variable, so that its commands will be recognized by Windows.

+Now, if you're using an IDE there's one extra step: change your compiler to "Cygwin GCC".
+You can now run the GUI via the `launch_gui.bat` script.

 # Issues
 * On Windows, evct flickers a lot
 * Also on Windows, you have to exit insert mode to use the arrow keys